dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

         }
     }

 Lets now move to the *Factories* folder and add an *OrderFactory* class whose purpose will be to construct an order for us.
 When we create a new order we will need a unique identifier for it.
 For simplicity in this article I have chosen to use Guids so we will need a method in the factory that will return a new *Guid*.
-I know that using non-sequential Guids in a large database table can cause a performance concern so some people tend to shy away from them.
-Some people may prefer to use a *Long Integer* with a *high-low* strategy for generation, but for a web application where the Order ID may be passed in a query string or as a route parameter a non-guessable ID seems a more preferable idea for customer and order identifiers to me.
+I know that using non-sequenctial Guids in a large database table can cause a performance concern so some people tend to shy away from them.
+Some people may prefer to use a *Long Integer* with a *high-low* stratgey for generation, but for a web application where the Order ID may be passed in a query string or as a route parameter a non-guessable ID seems a more preferable idea for customer and order identifiers to me.
 So for the purpose of this article, Guids it is!

     public static class OrderFactory
     {